dakujem/oliva-tree/README.md

 Each tree has a root node.
 Each node allows getting/setting of children and parent, thus creating a tree structure.

 ### Node
+`NodeBase` is an abstract implementation of the `INode` interface and the base for `Node` and `SimpleNode` classes.
+It provides a rich set of convenience methods.

-`NodeBase` is a basic abstract implementation of the `INode` interface. `Node` is a full-featured implementation allowing creation of trees with **arbitrary data** or objects.
+`Node` is an implementation allowing creation of trees with **arbitrary data** or objects with seamless access to the original data.
 ```php
 $node = new Node();
 $node->title = 'item one';